 Mr. Fearless Dining doesn't ask for much.
 He even ate the chia pudding I made for him for breakfast on Father's Day morning :-).
 When he asked for an authentic pork schnitzel dinner for Father's Day dinner, I knew I needed to deliver a great gluten free version of his favorite schnitzel dish.

-This is a dish his mother used to cook often when he was younger so a lot was riding on this recipe.
+His mother often cooked this dish when he was younger, so a lot was riding on this recipe.

 I haven't seen many gluten free pork schnitzel recipes like my husband's mother used to make, so I decided to recreate this German dish for him.

 What is schnitzel?

 Schnitzel is like a breaded pork chop, but the cut of meat is very thin.
 German schnitzel is considered an authentic schnitzel.
 You can also use thinly cut chicken breasts if you prefer chicken to pork.